openhab/openhab-addons/bundles/org.openhab.binding.ipcamera/README.md

 ```

-Note: For the above notifications to work you will need to setup multiple users with the correct email address's at the openHAB cloud.
+Note: For the above notifications to work you will need to setup multiple users with the correct email address's at the OpenHAB cloud.

-## Moving PTZ capable cameras
+## Moving PTZ Cameras

 To move a camera with this binding you need an ONVIF camera that supports one of the following: